He is ever so handsome. He's also young enough to be my son! How odd it is to become old. For

 Medicine has come a very long way.
 Instead of doing exploratory surgery to see why someone was ill, now we have diagnostics like x-ray, CT scans, MRI scans, and they can be used to create a 3D image of your anatomy.

 When my family was in a horrific accident my husband broke five levels of his back.
-He also broke all twelve ribs on that side, his right arm, AND he broke his shoulder.
+He also broke all twelve ribs, his right arm, and he broke his shoulder.
+He also suffered a punctured lung, and multiple other damaged internal organs.
 The trauma team was able to find his broken back by doing a 3D CT scan of his ribs.
 Since the diagnostic was 3D, they were able to roll it around his body, and that's how they found the back damage.

 If you have chronic pain, there is a computerized pain pump, or an electrical stimulator to ease some of that pain...at least to make it more bearable.
 Diabetics have specialty pumps and machines to continually judge their blood sugar levels.
 There are heart and lung transplants, as well as most other organs.
 The medical world has exploded with new knowledge just in the last 10 years!